tombueng/EspruinoDocs/modules/WifiManager.md

 ### paramscallback(params)

 called with parsed params when wifi is connected.

-### connectedcallback()

-called when wifi is connected.
+Use this to save your params in flash.

 ### log(e)